-On Mt Eden's eastern slopes, and noted for its camellias, rhododendrons and azaleas.
+On Mt Eden's rocky eastern slopes, this mature garden is noted for its camellias, rhododendrons and azaleas.

 A marvellous Carpenter Gothic house (1862), sitting amid lush, landscaped grounds.

-Grab a spot in the cosy leather banquettes or venture out the back to the al fresco garden.
-Either way enjoy a grown up but relaxed...
+Grab a spot in the cosy leather banquettes or venture out the back to the garden.
+Either way enjoy a grown-up but relaxed ambience, a...

 Under the volcano’s shadow, Molten oozes neighbourhood charm and erupts with flavour.
 The consistently excellent menu takes advantage of...

 250 Mt Eden Rd · interesting places nearby

 Mt Eden information

 From the top of Auckland’s highest volcanic cone (196m) the entire isthmus and both harbours are laid bare.
 The symmetrical crater (50m deep) is known as Te Ipu Kai a Mataaho (the Food Bowl of Mataaho, the god of things hidden in the ground) and is considered highly tapu (sacred).
 Do not enter it, but feel free to explore the remainder of the mountain.
 The remains of pa terraces and food storage pits are clearly visible.